 Input validation involves checking the user-submitted data to ensure that it meets the required constraints and is in the expected format.
 Here’s how you can implement input validation:

-By implementing input validation, you ensure that the data submitted by users is accurate, consistent, and meets the required criteria.
+Moreover, by implementing input validation, you ensure that the data submitted by users is accurate, consistent, and meets the required criteria.

 Forms are a common element in web applications for capturing user input.
 Here’s how you can handle form submissions in your MVC application:

-By handling form submissions effectively, you ensure that user input is captured accurately and processed according to the application’s requirements.
+Furthermore, by handling form submissions effectively, you ensure that user input is captured accurately and processed according to the application’s requirements.

 Testing and debugging are crucial phases in application development to ensure the correctness and reliability of your MVC application.
 Let’s explore how to test and debug your application effectively.